 3+ Active Sites

-Scenario 1: The non-bridge active site goes down
+Case 1: The non-bridge active site goes down

-Scenario 2: The active site with the bridge goes down
+Case 2: The active site with the bridge goes down

-In the case where the bridge goes down, the other two active sites keep working but they are not able to replicate their updates to each other because there’s no bridge.
+In the case where the bridge goes down, the other two active sites keep working, but they are not able to replicate their updates to each other because there’s no bridge.
 So, what you can do at this time is to start a bridge in one of the other two active sites.

-You need to start the bridge on one of the active sites where both the active sites are already running.
+You need to start the bridge on one of the active sites where both active sites are already running.
 The running cache can now connect to a bridge.
 So, they both connect to a bridge and synchronize by replicating all the updates with each other.
 The users don’t experience any interruption as the two sites are synchronized and propagating updates with each other.
 Hence, if any site goes down, you don’t lose any data.

-- Take the bridge down on the temporary site
+- Take the bridge down on the temporary site.

-- Remove the bridge from the existing cache
+- Remove the bridge from the existing cache.

-- Bring the bridge up on the original site
+- Bring the bridge up on the original site.

-- Connect all the caches to this new bridge
+- Connect all the caches to this new bridge.

 Conclusion